“Don’t be scared to walk alone. Don’t be scared to like it.” – John Mayer

 I’ve been fortunate to have been on numerous travel escapades, many of them on my own.
 In fact, I just returned from a six-month sabbatical, so the after-effects of my journey still linger as I write this.
 I’ve blogged a lot about the benefits of traveling and cultural immersion, but after returning, I feel compelled to dive deeper into the benefits of solo travel specifically.

 I realize that most people dread the idea of traveling on their own.
 It seems like the only travelers who have a valid excuse for going solo are business travelers, while those who indulge in it for leisure are seen as being loners, or misfits.
-These heavy labels are intimidating and can understandably put anyone off the idea of going it alone.
+These labels are intimidating and can understandably put anyone off the idea of going it alone.

 This became apparent to me after my recent visit to the Omega institute in Rhinebeck, New York, a global center for spiritual learning and personal development.
 Throughout my stay, I felt like I was submerged inside a mystical cocoon.
 The campus is a sacred haven, peppered with idyllic spots for introspection, such as ponds, trails, libraries and meditation halls.